 ROOF STRUCTURE We were unable to view the roof structure due to the rooms formed in the roof.
 PARTY WALLS AND FIREWALLS Any work to party structures, such as party walls or party chimney stacks, requires agreement under the Party Wall Etc. Act 1996.
 We would be more than happy to offer you help and advice in this matter.
 The party wall relates to shared items, such as the chimney, parapet walls and firewalls.
 If you carry out any work on these, you will need to deal with the Party Wall Etc. Act 1996.
 Here is a brief explanation of it.
-Marketing by: -

-Party Structures Defined - Party Wall Etc. Act 1996

-A structure that both parties enjoy the use of or benefit from.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited Page 46 of 103 Party Structures Defined - Party Wall Etc. Act 1996 A structure that both parties enjoy the use of or benefit from.
 An example of this would be where both parties gain support from a wall or utilise a chimney or chimneys.